-You can use DTS to track data changes in real time.
-This feature applies to the following scenarios: lightweight cache updates, business decoupling, asynchronous data processing, and real-time data synchronization of extract, transform, and load (ETL) operations.
-This topic describes how to track data changes from an Apsara PolarDB for MySQL cluster.
+You can use Data Transmission Service (DTS) to track data changes in real time.
+This feature applies to the following scenarios: lightweight cache updates, business decoupling, asynchronous data processing, and synchronization of extract, transform, and load (ETL) operations.
+This topic describes how to track data changes from a PolarDB for MySQL cluster.

-The binary logging feature is enabled for the Apsara PolarDB for MySQL cluster.
-For more information, see Enable binlogging.
+The binary logging feature is enabled for the PolarDB for MySQL cluster.
+For more information, see Enable binary logging.

 - If the source database is used in another task, for example, it is used in a running data migration task, DTS may track data changes of other objects.
 In this case, you must use the change tracking client to filter the tracked data.